David McCullough: Early career

-After graduation, McCullough moved to New York City, where Sports Illustrated hired him as a trainee.
+After graduation, McCullough moved to New York City, where Sports Illustrated hired him as a trainee in 1956.
 He later worked as an editor and writer for the United States Information Agency in Washington, D.C.
 After working for twelve years in editing and writing, including a position at American Heritage, McCullough "felt that [he] had reached the point where [he] could attempt something on [his] own."

 McCullough "had no anticipation that [he] was going to write history, but [he] stumbled upon a story that [he] thought was powerful, exciting, and very worth telling."
 While working at American Heritage, McCullough wrote in his spare time for three years.
-The Johnstown Flood, a chronicle of one of the worst flood disasters in United States history, was published in 1968 to high praise by critics.
-John Leonard, of The New York Times, said of McCullough, "We have no better social historian."
-Despite rough financial times, he decided to become a full-time writer, encouraged by his wife Rosalee.
+The Johnstown Flood, a chronicle of one of the most severe flood disasters in American history, was published in 1968 to high praise by critics.
+John Leonard of The New York Times said of McCullough, "We have no better social historian."
+Despite rough financial times, he decided to become a full-time writer, encouraged by his wife, Rosalee.

 Gaining recognition

 After the success of The Johnstown Flood, two new publishers offered him contracts, one to write about the Great Chicago Fire and another about the San Francisco earthquake.
 Simon & Schuster, publisher of his first book, also offered McCullough a contract to write a second book.
 Trying not to become "Bad News McCullough", he decided to write about a subject showing "people were not always foolish and inept or irresponsible."
 He remembered the words of his Yale teacher: "[Thornton] Wilder said he got the idea for a book or a play when he wanted to learn about something.
 Then, he'd check to see if anybody had already done it, and if they hadn't, he'd do it."
 McCullough decided to write a history of the Brooklyn Bridge, which he had walked across many times.
 It was published in 1972.

 He also proposed, from a suggestion by his editor, a work about the Panama Canal; both were accepted by the publisher.
 Five years later, The Path Between the Seas: The Creation of the Panama Canal, 1870–1914 was released, gaining McCullough widespread recognition.
 The book won the National Book Award in History, the Samuel Eliot Morison Award, the Francis Parkman Prize, and the Cornelius Ryan Award.
 Later in 1977, McCullough travelled to the White House to advise Jimmy Carter and the United States Senate on the Torrijos-Carter Treaties, which would give Panama control of the Canal.
 Carter later said that the treaties, which were negotiated to transfer ownership of the Canal to Panama, would not have passed had it not been for the book.